QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposablevms.md

 Note that the `qvm-open-in-dvm` process will not exit until you close the application in the DisposableVM.

-## Starting an arbitrary program in a DisposableVM from an AppVM
+## Starting an arbitrary program in a DisposableVM from an app qube

 Sometimes it can be useful to start an arbitrary program in a DisposableVM.
 The DisposableVM will stay running so long as the process which started the DisposableVM has not exited.
 Some applications, such as GNOME Terminal, do not wait for the application to close before the process exits (details [here](https://github.com/QubesOS/qubes-issues/issues/2581#issuecomment-272664009)).
-Starting an arbitrary program can be done from an AppVM by running
+Starting an arbitrary program can be done from an app qube by running

 ~~~
 [user@vault ~]$ qvm-run '@dispvm' xterm